A Peon's Eye View of the 2005 Championship Race

 arrived by plane from Greenbelt, Maryland.

-Finally, at 1am the night before the race, the entire team was united with its vehicle at the grand old home of our hosts, Ellin Beltz and Ken Mierzwa, in Ferndale.
+Finally, at 1am the night before the race, the entire team was united with its vehicle in Ferndale at the grand old home of our hosts, Ellin Beltz and Ken Mierzwa.
 All seemed ready.

 10:00AM SATURDAY: ARCATA TOWN PLAZA

-Meanwhile in a parking lot off the square, Unwheeldy received a lot of attention.
-One 7-year-old boy asked "How do you true those spokes?", reflecting the astonishing mechanical proclivities of Humboldt County youth.
+Meanwhile hasty surgery was taking place in a parking lot off the square.
+A father and son were heading to the plaza, but stopped to look.
+The 7-year-old boy asked “How do you true those spokes?”, revealing the astonishing mechanical proclivity of Humboldt youth.
 A water safety judge approached:

 WATER SAFETY JUDGE: Floatation is.....?